 To take a grid reference, remember the useful phrase: ‘along the corridor and up the stairs’.
 The first numbers you quote are the ones that run along the bottom of the map, from left to right – the ‘Eastings’.
 The second block of numbers you should quote are the ones read from bottom to top, known as ‘Northings’.

-Four-figure grid references identify a single 1km square on an OS map, and six-figure grid references (when you use the smaller incremental 1-10 markings between the numbers) identify a smaller 100m square, which should be sufficient for anyone to locate the spot you’re talking about.
+Four-figure grid references identify a single square on a map, and six-figure grid references (when you use the smaller incremental 1-10 markings between the numbers) identify a smaller square, which should be sufficient for anyone to locate the spot you’re talking about.

 Latitude and longitude

 Latitude and longitude are global addresses, written in numbers so that everyone can use them regardless of where they are.
 These are the numbers you see when you click on ‘Your Location’ on Google maps, and they give a very accurate reference point to where you are.
 They are given as coordinates, made from horizontal lines, with the equator referring to 0 latitude, and vertical lines, with the line passing through the prime meridian referring to 0 longitude.
 It’s worth noting that some international maps don’t use grid references, but use latitude and longitude only.

 Finally, for those who wish to master the art of becoming a navigation pro, get practising and remember to carry a spare form of navigation in case one fails – for those in mountainous regions it’s worth carrying a spare map and compass separate to your main tools.

 If you are also using digital mapping on your phone, it's a good idea to bring a portable charger or a solar charger, so that if your battery dies, you can charge it back up.
 Just don't forget the cable!

 Hiking in Britain: should you use Ordnance Survey or Harvey?

 The two mainstays for hikers in Britain are Ordnance Survey (OS) and Harvey.